mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 Hovering over variables in this diagram should tell you what names to use for them.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 15 begin
+  :start-after: checkpoint 15
-  :end-before: #docs section 15 end
+  :end-before: checkpoint 16

 Now we have to make a few more internal connections that are not made automatically.
 Once again, if you are unsure about whether variables have been connected correctly, use OpenMDAO's N2 diagram visualization feature (commands shown later).
 That diagram should show the connections, and the variables that have not been connected will be highlighted in red.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 16 begin
+  :start-after: checkpoint 16
-  :end-before: #docs section 16 end
+  :end-before: checkpoint 17

 We have a couple more connections to make outside the loop because of the variable naming.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 17 begin
+  :start-after: checkpoint 17
-  :end-before: #docs section 17 end
+  :end-before: checkpoint 18

 For this example, we are also interested in adding a fuel-volume constraint that makes sure that the wingbox has enough internal volume to store the required fuel mass (estimated from the cruise flight point plus the reserve fuel).
 First we instantiate and add the component that computes the difference between the available internal volume and the required fuel volume (`WingboxFuelVolDelta`).